 2. If you have had symptoms or have been in contact with someone who has symptoms, we ask that you stay home and view the services on line.
 If you must attend in person, we ask that you wear a mask

 3. Please be considerate and use good judgment when maintaining social distance.
 We all have different comfort levels and we all have to do our part by being respectful if someone wants to keep a distance, not shake hands, hug, or sit together.

 4. Please practice good hygiene by washing your hands on a regular basis or using hand sanitizer.
 Hand sanitizer will be available as you enter the sanctuary.

-6. A welcome table will be set up in the lobby area.
-We will provide disposable masks, kippahs if you don’t bring your own, and hand sanitizer.
+6. We will continue to provide disposable masks, kippahs if you don’t bring your own, and hand sanitizer.
 As a precaution, we would appreciate it if you would bring your own kippah and tallis to services.
 If you are using one from the shul, it will then be on loan to you until further notice.

 8. Prayer books will be placed at your seat.
 Please do not remove the book from the chair when leaving the sanctuary.

 9. We will be working on a plan for reintroducing food to our CBA life in the future.
 Until further notice, there will not be an Oneg or Kiddush Meals after services.

 Our Shabbat services are spiritually uplifting and joyful, as they should be.
 We welcome Shabbat as an end to the week, taking a break from the world to enjoy a few moments together.
 We welcome you to join us in person or at our new facility located at 1470 Myrtle Lake Hills Rd. / Longwood, FL 32750 or online.